qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 ## The tests

-One section below has no test at all, and says why.
-That is deliberate: a finding whose code path nothing can reach is worth writing down and worth repairing, but inventing a test for it would only look like evidence.
+Two sections below have no test, and say why.
+That is deliberate: a finding whose code path nothing can reach, or a race that is inside generated code where no failpoint can be placed, is worth writing down and worth repairing, but inventing a test for it would only look like evidence.

 ### weakrefs